koalahamlet/cookbook/dashi maki tamago.md

 * some amount of sugar?
 * optionally add any pickles, se aweed salad, or really whatever you feel like adding, as long as it's relatively thin

+  tl;dr add mentsuyu to eggs and then make an omelette.

 Mix the eggs together well without adding too many bubbles.
 Then strain through a medium mesh specifically to remove the large whitish clear clumps that cannot be beaten into incorporation.